Manage Energy on Your Network

 The Savings dashboard contains these sections:

 • Estimated cost savings: This area displays the estimated cost savings achieved due to the reduced energy consumption.
-It also displays a graphical representation of money spent over a range of time.
+It also displays a graph showing the money spent over a period of time.

-• Estimated energy savings: This area displays the estimated energy savings that are achieved in watt hours.
-APs can be configured to operate in normal mode or in power-save mode.
-The savings value is the energy that is consumed in power-save mode that is subtracted from the energy that is consumed in normal mode.
+• Estimated energy savings: This area displays the estimated energy savings achieved in watt-hours (Wh).
+You can configure APs to operate in normal mode or in power-save mode.
+The savings value is calculated by subtracting the energy consumed in power-save mode from the energy consumed in normal mode.
 This savings is calculated based on live, switch-reported energy consumption.

-This is a more granular metric than the Assurance > PoE dashboard > Estimated AP Power Savings value, which is based on power samples.
-In the PoE dashboard, Assurance samples the data once per hour and computes the energy consumption based on the power sample, which is a higher-level approximation compared to the energy savings shown in the Energy Management window.
+This metric is more granular than the Assurance > PoE dashboard > Estimated AP Power Savings value, which is based on power samples.
+In the PoE dashboard, Assurance samples the data once per hour and calculates energy consumption from these samples.
+This provides a higher-level approximation than the energy savings displayed in the Energy Management window.

 • Estimated greenhouse gas emissions reduced: Energy consumption often leads to greenhouse gas (GHG) emissions.
 This area displays the amount of carbon dioxide (CO2) and other greenhouse gases reduced due to decreased energy consumption.